Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: The major components for a detector channel

 \subsection{Readout electronics and data acquisition system}

-Generally, the operation of a SiPM requires a signal amplification circuit and an external power supply~\cite{preamp, preamp2}.
-We developed a new preamplifier with a gain of 21 and adopted the form of negative feedback to improve gain stability~\cite{pream}.
-The preamplifier has a time resolution better than $50~\ps$.
-The power supply motherboard has a voltage regulator module that supplies both high voltage for SiPM operation and low voltage for the preamplifier.
+SiPM operation generally necessitates a signal amplification circuit and an external power supply.
+We have developed a new preamplifier that achieves a time resolution superior to $50~\ps$ and a gain of 21~\cite{pream}.
+To enhance gain stability, we implement negative feedback in its design.
+Additionally, we engineered a power supply motherboard equipped with a voltage regulator module.
+This module provides both high voltage for the SiPM and low voltage for the preamplifier.

-We use a high-sampling-rate Tektronix MSO58 oscilloscope or an MDO3024 oscilloscope controlled by a PC and configured with trigger logic to store the waveform data of the signals~\cite{daq}.
-We obtain detailed information on ADC, TDC, baseline, timing, etc.~\cite{ADC, root}, from the offline analysis of the waveforms.
-In this way, we set up the tests for a long time of data taking and then investigate the signals and the possible backgrounds in the offline data analyses.
-For example, we study the pulse heights or the ADC for the $\npe$ and obtain the time information from the waveforms by discriminating the leading edge or using the constant fraction discrimination method.
+For signal waveform data collection, we employ a Tektronix MSO58 oscilloscope, which is PC-controlled and equipped with trigger logic~\cite{daq}.
+This setup allows us to efficiently store waveform data.
+The data acquisition system operates at a bandwidth of $20~\mhz$, with a sampling rate of $3.125~{\rm GS}/\s$, and captures data within a $400~\ns$ window.
+Through offline analysis of these waveforms, we extract comprehensive data on ADC, TDC, baseline stability, timing accuracy, and more.
+Specifically, we examin pulse heights or ADC counts to estimate the $\npe$ and utilize the leading edge or constant fraction discrimination method to derive precise timing information.